 I don’t have an option to disable recording when the doorbell itself is pressed, and in theory any of the Ring devices could still record even with these settings turned off (because it’s a software option, not a physical change to the camera) – all you’ve done is turn off automatic motion recording and manual ‘Live View’ clicks.

-If using Modes isn’t possible yet, or you don’t want to always disable motion detection when you’re at home, you can instead disable motion detection via the Ring app.
+You can also disable motion detection via the Ring app.
 So if, for example, you’re working or relaxing in your backyard, your Ring outdoor camera won’t keep recording every time you move.
 This might make you feel more comfortable in your backyard even under the ever-watchful Eye of Sauron (sorry, Ring).

 To do this, simply do into the respective camera in your Ring app and turn off “Record Motion”: